 Each Local Area Partnership has a core membership that brings together leaders who work closely within their community and understand the local landscape.

-For more information about the Place delivery structures including our Health and Wellbeing Forums and the LAPs please see the LINK here.
+For more information about the Place delivery structures including our Health and Wellbeing Forums and the LAPs please see www.westnorthants.gov.uk/health-and-wellbeing-board.